rlyalchenko/Coursera_Capstone/Final Project/README.md

 ```
 ![Main dataset](https://github.com/rlyalchenko/Coursera_Capstone/blob/master/Final%20Project/Report/Images/Clustered.png?raw=true)
 # 7 Results and Discussion
-During my research I used open spurce data from official resources.
+During my research I used open source data from official resources.
 I used formal data science methonds to clean and process data.
 All results of my work are available on GitHub.

 The analysis shows, that density of groccery stores in NYC vary a lot.
 There are a lot of areas, that lack such kind of facility.
 In the research I did not focus on a certain part of city, but wanted to make high level analysis, that can be used as first step in deepere reaserches.